My Camera and Microphone aren't working

 Confirm the Mic/Cam settings for your operating system

-In MacOS Mojave, Apple has introduced some system-level privacy controls for your mic and camera.
+Apple has some system-level privacy controls for your mic and camera.
 These are great for privacy, but it is possible that your browser was mistakenly blocked from accessing your devices.
-You can check on this and allow your browser to access them from the Security & Privacy section in your System Preferences.
+You can check on this and allow your browser to access them from the Privacy & Security section in your System Settings.

 To access these settings, do the following:

-- Click on the Apple in the top left > select System Preferences.
+- Click on the Apple in the top left > select System Settings.

-- Click on Camera in the list of options, and tick the box next to your browser to allow access.
+- Click on Camera in the list of options, and enable the toggle next to your browser to allow access.